-These financial statements for the year ended 30 June 2012 were authorised for issue by the Board on the date the accompanying 'Statement by members of the Board' was signed.
+These financial statements for the year ended 30 June 2013 were authorised for issue by the Board on the 17 October 2013.

 The Board of Surveying and Spatial Information registered office address is Panorama Avenue, Bathurst, NSW.

 b.
 Basis of preparation